 We’ve seen how to run one-off tasks using docker.
 So here’s a few commands I’ve found useful:

 docker-compose run redis redis-cli -h redis- start a redis-cli and connect to our redis container

 docker-compose run db psql -h db -U postgres- connect psql to our running database

 docker-compose run web bin/rails console- open a rails console (works for any rails command)

-Feel free to Tweet any technical or grammatical errors to me @ashconnor
+Feel free to Tweet any errors to me @ashconnor